-- Six payments from June through November
+- Six payments from June through NovemberFive payments from July through November

-- Five payments from July through November
+- Tive payments from July through November

-- · Four payments from August through November
+- Four payments from August through November

 - Three payments from September through November

 - Two payments from October through November

 There's a \$30 enrollment fee and a down-payment required when signing up based on the option chosen.
 Monthly payments are due on the fifteenth of each month and a \$15 late fee is incurred for payments not made by the due date.
 Term balances must be paid in full prior to enrolling in future terms.
 A new payment plan must be set up each term.